 We have a strong philosophy that every boy should be active, fit and healthy to achieve his best.
 Boys are encouraged to run Chad’s Hill at least once a week and take part in fitness, circuits and other activities in the evenings.

-In both Games and PE the boys will focus on the 7 headings below.
-As they go through Key Stage 3 they will look at the following in increasingly more and more depth.
+In Key Stage 3 PE and Games we look to work through concepts; Personal best, Skills, Leadership, Activity/Participation, Cognitive and Social.
+As the boys go through Key Stage 3 they will look at these concepts in increasingly more and more depth.

 “Optional” specialist units (Pre-selected to suit Brymore Academy’s provision and resources).

 Sport Studies Unit R053: Sports leadership (Coursework and practical assessment)